Flammability limit: Limits

+Any mixture of combustibles has specific lower and upper flammability limits.
+These limits are a function of the pressure, temperature and composition.

+These limits are often shown in flammability diagrams for which an example can be found in the work by Bee and Börner.

 Lower flammability limit

 Lower flammability limit (LFL): The lowest concentration (percentage) of a gas or a vapor in air capable of producing a flash of fire in the presence of an ignition source (arc, flame, heat).
 The term is considered by many safety professionals to be the same as the lower explosive level (LEL).
 At a concentration in air lower than the LFL, gas mixtures are "too lean" to burn.

 Methane gas has an LFL of 4.4%.
 If the atmosphere has less than 4.4% methane, an explosion cannot occur even if a source of ignition is present.
 From the health and safety perspective, the LEL concentration is considered to be Immediately Dangerous to Life or Health (IDLH), where a more stringent exposure limit does not exist for the flammable gas.

 Percentage reading on combustible air monitors should not be confused with the LFL concentrations.
 Explosimeters designed and calibrated to a specific gas may show the relative concentration of the atmosphere to the LFL—the LFL being 100%.
 A 5% displayed LFL reading for methane, for example, would be equivalent to 5% multiplied by 4.4%, or approximately 0.22% methane by volume at 20 degrees C. Control of the explosion hazard is usually achieved by sufficient natural or mechanical ventilation, to limit the concentration of flammable gases or vapors to a maximum level of 25% of their lower explosive or flammable limit.